NotDarkn/ultradocs/docs/speedrun-tech.md

   </tr>
   <tr>
     <td>
-      A DSJ is when you do a slide jump right after dashing.
+      A DSJ is when you do a <a href="#slide-jump">slide jump</a> right after dashing.
 While a simple mechanic, has many use cases such as in 0-1.
     </td>
     <td width="100px">
       1. Dash <br />